PlakarKorp/docs.plakar.io/content/commands/plakar/main/backup/index.md

 ---
-date: "2025-02-25T20:54:11Z"
+date: "2025-03-03T17:17:17Z"
 title: backup
-summary: "Create a new snapshot of a directory in a Plakar repository"
+summary: "Create a new snapshot in a Plakar repository"
 ---
 PLAKAR-BACKUP(1) - General Commands Manual

 ## NAME

-**plakar backup** - Create a new snapshot of a directory in a Plakar repository
+**plakar backup** - Create a new snapshot in a Plakar repository

 ## SYNOPSIS